“Homegrown – There’s nothing like a homegarden!”

 Press & Media

 Our project is covered by the local media in the district of Lienz.
 All these reports are in german language.
 If you want to have a look please visit or German Project Web Page.

-Under the guidance of the film maker Peter Werlberger, the pupils provided ideas for the scenes and were also responsible for direction, camera, sound and props (a participative video) of this trailer on our upcoming gaden blog "garden scene investigation".
+Under the guidance of the film maker Peter Werlberger, the pupils provided ideas for the scenes and were also responsible for direction, camera, sound and props (a participative video) of this trailer on our gaden "garden scene investigation".

 If you like this project, you might be interested in this paper:

 Vogl-Lukasser, B; Vogl, CR (2018) The changing face of farmers' home gardens: a diachronic analysis from Sillian (Eastern Tyrol, Austria).
 J ETHNOBIOL ETHNOMED.
 2018; 14:63

 Farmers’ home gardens (fenced, manually managed small areas for the cultivation of useful plants, mainly for self-sufficiency purposes) are a characteristic element of the alpine cultural landscape in East Tyrol (Lienz, Austria).

 In 1998, a study of 196 such gardens was undertaken to investigate, among other things, species diversity, species use and management practices, as well as the motivations behind maintaining these gardens.
 Also that year, data was collected from older gardeners about farmers’ home gardens between 1930 and 1960.

 From 2017 to 2019, as part of the Sparkling Science project “Homegrown – There’s nothing like a home garden!
 Agro-biodiversity in rural home gardens in East Tyrol”, a random sample of 72 gardens from the original 196 gardens in the study (depending on the year and theme, either n= 62 or 58) were re-examined.